 The Undergraduate Council on Research and Scholarship aims to promote a culture of inquiry by furthering professional development through the advancement of knowledge and production of research.
 The council provides opportunities for the creation of distinctive curricula based upon the collective and discipline specific expertise of university faculty while fostering faculty-student mentorship at the undergraduate level.

 Assistantships and Scholarships Office

 The Assistantships and Scholarships Office (ASO) is responsible for developing and implementing criteria for the following awards:

 - Research Assistantships

 The Faculty Research Council (FRC) is comprised of faculty representatives from UB’s colleges, schools and institutes.
 The Council is responsible for awarding funds through the Seed Money Grant Program and sponsors Faculty Research Day.

 The Seed Money Grant Program has been established to provide funding for initial research, the results of which to be used to develop a grant application to one or more federal, state, or private funders.

 This day-long, annual event showcases the current research of UB faculty and students through poster presentations and breakout session.
 A keynote speaker highlights the luncheon.
 UB faculty and students (undergraduate and graduate) compete for poster awards.

-The Graduate Council (GC) is an elected body of representatives from the schools, institutes, and colleges that offer graduate programs at the University of Bridgeport.
+The Graduate Council (GC) is an elected body of representatives from the schools, institutes, and colleges that offer graduate programs at University of Bridgeport.
 The Council discusses, structures and approves mechanisms for across-school graduate curricula management; devises and establishes academic policies and procedures relating to the graduate programs at UB; manages new curricular, course and program changes, additions and approvals; and in general supports the development of graduate programs at UB.